What Is a Sentence Counter?

 Frequently Asked Questions

-How does the sentence counter detect sentences?
+How does an online sentence counter detect sentences?

-What is a good average sentence length?
+What is a good average sentence length for readable writing?

-How many sentences should a paragraph have?
+How many sentences is a 500-word essay?